AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-17-logs-traces-how-to.md

 A common architecture for tracing subsystems is a combination of a sidecar, collector, storage, and "presenter" components, not to mention the client library.
 When it comes to using tracing in a serverless setup it gets tricky, one solution would be to bypass the sidecar and send data directly to the collector, [but you will lose some nice features](https://www.jaegertracing.io/docs/1.22/faq/#do-i-need-to-run-jaeger-agent).

 Tracing, in general, is huuuuge topic, and covering it would require at least one more long-read article.
 That's why, for more information, I'd like to point you towards [these](https://static.googleusercontent.com/media/research.google.com/en//archive/papers/dapper-2010-1.pdf) two [articles](https://www.pdl.cmu.edu/PDL-FTP/SelfStar/CMU-PDL-14-102.pdf) and [this post from Uber](https://eng.uber.com/distributed-tracing/).
+In these you'll find more "war stories" on how such systems where implemented (first article and the post from Uber) and also such important topics as trace sampling strategies and trace visualizations (second article).

 # Final act: Welcome to observability!!!